auroracoin101/Auroracoin/doc/README.md

 ### Resources
 * Discuss on the [DigiByteTalk](https://digibytetalk.org/) forums, in the [Development & Technical Discussion board](https://digibytetalk.org/index.php?board=6.0).
-* Discuss project-specific development on #digibyte-core-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=digibyte-core-dev).
+* Discuss project-specific development on #bitcoin-core-dev on Freenode.
+If you don't have an IRC client, use [webchat here](http://webchat.freenode.net/?channels=bitcoin-core-dev).
-* Discuss general DigiByte development on #digibyte-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=digibyte-dev).
+* Discuss general Bitcoin development on #bitcoin-dev on Freenode.
+If you don't have an IRC client, use [webchat here](http://webchat.freenode.net/?channels=bitcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)